 In fact, in the following example, the codes of two or more consecutive packs are found at the same time in the scanner reading area.
 Therefore, the condition occurs where, in the sequence of the two packs, the code of the second pack is read first, just before the code of the previous pack.
-A system without PackTrack $^{\text{TM}}$ would assign the code of the second pack to first pack and vice versa, thus causing a gross error in sortation.
+A system without PackTrackTM would assign the code of the second pack to first pack and vice versa, thus causing a gross error in sortation.

-Figure 105 - PackTrackTM System Layout
+Figure 88 - PackTrackTM System Layout

-Working in PackTrackTM mode requires an encoder and a presence sensor (or equivalent signals) to track the moving packs.
+Working in PackTrackTM mode requires the presence of an encoder and a presence sensor to track the moving packs.